jlelong/LaTeX-Workshop-wiki/Compile.md

 The warnings and errors issued by the compiling toolchain are rendered in the _Problems_ Pane.
 The following settings enable you to customize what you want to get in that panel.
 If the messages displayed in the panel seem to be wrong, see the [FAQ](FAQ#The-Problem-Pane-displays-wrong-messages).

+Notice that problems are not displayed when you compile a LaTeX document in draft mode.
+See an [issue](https://github.com/James-Yu/LaTeX-Workshop/issues/2893#issuecomment-936312853).

 The raw compiler logs can be accessed in the _Output Pane_, choose _LaTeX Compiler_.
 Alternatively, call _View LaTeX compiler logs_ from the _Command Palette_, the associated command is `latex-workshop.compilerlog`.
 The default is to clear the logs before calling every tool of a recipe.
 If you prefer to keep the logs from all the tools of a recipe, set [`latex-workshop.latex.build.clearLog.everyRecipeStep.enabled`](#latex-workshoplatexbuildclearLogeveryRecipeStepenabled) to `false`.

 ## Settings Details